Electrical Safety, Residential

 3. When the batteries are all new, but the sound is still non-existent, replace your detector.

 For monitored detector installations, inform your provider beforehand to avoid triggering the emergency alarm.
+For hardwired systems, follow the manufacturer’s testing instructions and silence procedures.

 It is also good practice to involve family members when testing the device.
 Assign them to certain places at home to check if the alarm is audible.